z-zijie/2020Fall/MATH733/Notebook/MATH733_Notebook.md

    $2^{10}$ outcomes, each outcome : a sequence of H/T
 3. Dartboard with radius 10in, bull's seye: a disc of radius 1in.
    We throw a dart at the board.
 What's the probability of hitting the bull's eye? $\frac{1}{100}$
+## Even in this simple setup you can come up with non-trivial problems.
+1. We flip a fair coin 100 times.
+    What is the probability that the number of heads >= number of tails at any given time?
+2. Button's needle problem.
+   needle with length $l<1$.
+   Infinite grid of parallel lines with distance 1 from each other.
+   <center> <src img="src/Lec1-1.PNG"> </center>

 ><center>Updated on 2020/09/03/2020/09/03</center>